 There are three different types of bone marrow transplants.

 Autologous bone marrow transplant

-This is a bone marrow transplant where your cells are used.
-Before receiving a high dose of radiation or chemotherapy, your cells are removed and stored in the freezer in this treatment.
+This is a bone marrow transplant where your cells are in use.
+Before receiving a high dose of radiation or chemotherapy, a doctor removes your cells and stores them in the freezer in this treatment.
 After receiving radiation or chemotherapy treatments, these cells are put back in your body to help in making normal blood cells.
-This is also known as a rescue transplant.
+This is also a rescue transplant.

 Allogeneic bone marrow transplant

-This is a type of bone marrow transplant where cells are removed from another person (donor).
+This is a type of bone marrow transplant where the doctors remove cells from another person (donor).
 Most times, the genes of the donor must at least partly match your genes.
-Before initiating the process, some special tests are done to see if a donor is a good match for you.
+Before initiating the process, doctors do some special tests to see if a donor is a good match for you.
 A sibling is most likely to be a good match.
 However, sometimes children, parents, and other relatives are also suitable matches.
-In some cases, donors who are not related to you but matches you, are considered.
+In some cases, the doctors consider those donors who are not related to you but matches you.

 Umbilical cord blood transplant

 This transplant is a type of allogeneic transplant.
-In this process, cells are removed from a new born baby’s umbilical cord right after birth.
-These cells are frozen and stored until they are needed for a transplant in the future.
+In this process, the doctors remove the cells from a new born baby’s umbilical cord right after birth.
+They freeze these cells and store until they are in need for a transplant in the future.
 Umbilical cord blood cells are quite immature, so there is less of a need for perfect matching.
 Due to the lesser number of cells, blood counts may take much longer to recover.